 The billing cycle will runs from the 1st-31st of each month.
-We are now pre-pay, so bills are issued at the beginning of each month for the following month and then due ten days later.
+Bills are issued at the beginning of each month and then due ten days later.
 Arrangements will be made on an individual basis with parents receiving financial aid.
 If you will be receiving financial aid, please discuss this with the Director.
 An account that falls behind for two months will require the director to ask the family not to return until payment is made in full.